Plant reproductive morphology: Variations

-In extreme cases, all of the parts present in a complete flower may be missing, so long as at least one carpel or one stamen is present.
-This situation is reached in the female flowers of duckweeds (Lemna), which comprise a single carpel, and in the male flowers of spurges (Euphorbia) which comprise a single stamen.
+In extreme cases, almost all of the parts present in a complete flower may be missing, so long as at least one carpel or one stamen is present.
+This situation is reached in the female flowers of duckweeds (Lemna), which consist of a single carpel, and in the male flowers of spurges (Euphorbia) which consist of a single stamen.

 A species such as Fraxinus excelsior, the common ash of Europe, demonstrates one possible kind of variation.
 Ash flowers are wind-pollinated and lack petals and sepals.
 Structurally, the flowers may be bisexual, consisting of two stamens and an ovary, or may be male (staminate), lacking a functional ovary, or female (carpellate), lacking functional stamens.
 Different forms may occur on the same tree, or on different trees.
 The Asteraceae (sunflower family), with close to 22,000 species worldwide, have highly modified inflorescences made up of flowers (florets) collected together into tightly packed heads.
 Heads may have florets of one sexual morphology – all bisexual, all carpellate or all staminate (when they are called homogamous), or may have mixtures of two or more sexual forms (heterogamous).
 Thus goatsbeards (Tragopogon species) have heads of bisexual florets, like other members of the tribe Cichorieae, whereas marigolds (Calendula species) generally have heads with the outer florets bisexual and the inner florets staminate (male).

 Like Amborella, some plants undergo sex-switching.
 For example, Arisaema triphyllum (Jack-in-the-pulpit) expresses sexual differences at different stages of growth: smaller plants produce all or mostly male flowers; as plants grow larger over the years the male flowers are replaced by more female flowers on the same plant.
 Arisaema triphyllum thus covers a multitude of sexual conditions in its lifetime: nonsexual juvenile plants, young plants that are all male, larger plants with a mix of both male and female flowers, and large plants that have mostly female flowers.
 Other plant populations have plants that produce more male flowers early in the year and as plants bloom later in the growing season they produce more female flowers.